joaquimserafim/node-netcat/README.md

 		on('client_off', function (client))// client disconnect
 		on('error', function (err))
 		on('close', function ())// closes the server

+####UDP Client (-u)

+    Netcat.udpClient

+    client(message*, port, address, callback)

+    "message" not pass a Buffer!!!

+#####  *A Note about UDP datagram size

+> The maximum size of an IPv4/v6 datagram depends on the MTU (Maximum Transmission Unit) and on the Payload Length field size.
+>
+> The Payload Length field is 16 bits wide, which means that a normal payload cannot be larger than 64K octets including internet header and data (65,507 bytes = 65,535 − 8 bytes UDP header − 20 bytes IP header); this is generally true for loopback interfaces, but such long datagrams are impractical for most hosts and networks.
+>
+> The MTU is the largest size a given link layer technology can support for datagrams.
+For any link, IPv4 mandates a minimum MTU of 68 octets, while the recommended MTU for IPv4 is 576 (typically recommended as the MTU for dial-up type applications), whether they arrive whole or in fragments.
+>
+> For IPv6, the minimum MTU is 1280 octets, however, the mandatory minimum fragment reassembly buffer size is 1500 octets.
+The value of 68 octets is very small, since most current link layer technologies have a minimum MTU of 1500 (like Ethernet).
+>
+> Note that it's impossible to know in advance the MTU of each link through which a packet might travel, and that generally sending a datagram greater than the (receiver) MTU won't work (the packet gets silently dropped, without informing the source that the data did not reach its intended recipient).

+####UDP Server (-u -k -l)

+    Netcat.udpServer(5000, '127.0.0.1')

+    methods:
+        close()
+        bind() // binding to a port

+    events:

+		on('ready', function ())
+		on('data', function (client, data, protocol family))
+		on('error', function (err))
+		on('close', function ())

 ####PortScan (-z [port_start-port_end])

 	scan.run(host, ports*, cb)

 	* a single port 80 or between various ports 22-80

 ##Examples